top of page

 On page 85 of this digitized book, I found an entry that says, "Mrs. Ellen Mar, widow of John, a dressmaker."

-Notice you know you have many rich details that can help you add context to a family history story that you may right.
-You know the distance between towns, the cost of travel by rail and how many people live in an area.
+Notice that you have many rich details that can help you add context to a family history story that you may have.
+You know the distance between towns, the cost of travel by rail, and how many people live in an area.

 You can also see a list of other residents that you can use to research neighbors whenever you encounter a genealogy brick wall.